-The October 2018 Wall Street Journal Economic Forecast Survey was published on October 11, 2018.
-The headline is “WSJ Survey: Economists Increasingly Confident of Fed Rate Hikes.”
+The October 2019 Wall Street Journal Economic Forecast Survey was published on October 10, 2019.
+The headline is “WSJ Survey: Majority of Economists Say Manufacturing Sector in Recession.”

 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.